 Cedar Point Rides

 Cedar Point is home to the world’s best steel roller coaster, the 310-foot Millennium Force, which runs at 93 MPH.
-This ride is not for the faint of heart; it is so intense that it created a new coaster category, the giga-coaster.
+This ride is not for the faint of heart.
+In fact, this coaster is so intense that it created a new coaster category, the giga-coaster.
 The Raptor, the GateKeeper, and the Top Thrill Dragster are three of Cedar Point’s other popular rides that offer an aggressive thrill.
 You can check out the list of coasters here.

-For visitors who have up-and-coming thrill seekers (i.e. young children), Cedar Point offers great kids’ areas to provide hours of entertainment.
+Cedar Point also offers great kids’ areas to provide hours of entertainment for visitors who have up-and-coming thrill seekers (i.e. young children).
 Your children can ride the Dune Buggies, Mustang Cars, Motor Cycles, and Police Cars.
 They can fly in the Helicopters, Red Baron, and Sky Fighters.
 These rides all offer low or mild thrills.
 Find out more about these rides here.

 “Step back in time to the beginning of the “Age of the Dinosaurs” at Dinosaurs Alive – the most immersive and comprehensive Mesozoic experience designed to thrill guests of all ages.”